-Double-stemming is when a side shoot is allowed to grow (on a tall variety) and become a second main stem.
-This has the advantage of growing more trusses at a lower height.
+The double stem technique for growing tall tomato varieties is when a side shoot is allowed to grow (on a cordon/indeterminate variety) and become a second main stem.
+This has the advantage of growing more trusses and at a lower height.

-Hybrids and plants that have been grafted are usually more vigorous and ideal for this method of growing tomatoes.
+Hybrid tomato plants (F1’s) and plants that have been grafted, are usually more vigorous and ideal for this method of growing tomatoes.

-Allowing more than one stem to grow on a tall variety is also most successful on cherry varieties where plants find it easier to bring tomatoes to maturity.
+Allowing more than one stem to grow on a tall variety is most successful on cherry varieties, where plants find it easier to bring tomatoes to maturity early.